mlposey/pong/README.md

 This is a multiplayer implementation of the classic pong game.
 The client is written in Javascript and the server in Java.
 WebSocket provides the communication protocol for message exchange.

-A live version of the game is located at pong.marcusposey.com.
+A live version of the game is located [here](http://pong.marcusposey.com).

 # Deployment
 ## Manual Setup